beansrowning/git-talk/README.md

 # Intro to version control with Git
-## September 27th, 2018
 *Sean Browning*
+March 5th, 2021

 ## Okay, how do I see this thing?